Expected utility hypothesis

-Although the expected utility hypothesis is standard in economic modelling, it has been found to be violated in psychology experiments.
-For many years, psychologists and economic theorists have been developing new theories to explain these deficiencies.
+Although the expected utility hypothesis is a commonly accepted assumption in theories underlying economic modeling, it has frequently been found to be inconsistent with the empirical results of experimental psychology.
+Psychologists and economists have been developing new theories to explain these inconsistencies for many years.
 These include prospect theory, rank-dependent expected utility and cumulative prospect theory, and bounded rationality.